Written by Sean McPheat |

 Note that while most programs offer the below listed functions and capability, you will find some will be more user friendly to you, while others may not be as transparent.
 Therefore, while it is a personal choice, look for the program that you feel you are most comfortable with in the following areas.

 1. Type of Contact – Be certain the program is able to track, record and report on the exact “type” of contact you make.
 You need to be able to see at a glance, if you contacted the prospect by telephone, email, in person, in the post, etc.

-2. Sales Process Management – You must be able to set up and customize the program to reflect your exact sales process and every stage of the sale.
+2. Sales Process Management – You must be able to set up and customize the Sales Funnel Stages to reflect your exact sales process and every stage of the sale.
 You have to be able to see what accounts are at what stage in the sales cycle and how long they have been there.

 3. Probability Analysis – You want the ability to input closing averages and probabilities.
 You may have three proposals in the pipeline in which you feel the probability of closing the sales are near 100%.
 While with two other proposals, you feel the possibility of closing the sales are weak.
 You want a system that can calculate these probabilities and give you an outlook of the true pipeline.

 4. Task Management – You must have a way for the system to tell you what you need to accomplish every day.
 Your “task manager” should set the course of your work schedule.